Sidebar

 • Rotter A, Bacu A, Barbier M, Bertoni F, Bones AM, Cancela ML, Carlsson J, Carvalho MF, Cegłowska M, Dalay MC, Dailianis T, Deniz I, Drakulovic D, Dubnika A, Einarsson H, Erdoğan A, Eroldoğan OT, Ezra D, Fazi S, FitzGerald RJ, Gargan LM, Gaudêncio SP, Ivošević DeNardis N, Joksimovic D, Kataržytė M, Kotta J, Mandalakis M, Matijošytė I, Mazur-Marzec H, Massa-Gallucci A, Mehiri M, Nielsen SL, Novoveská L, Overlingė D, Portman ME, Pyrc K, Rebours C, Reinsch T, Reyes F, Rinkevich B, Robbens J, Rudovica V, Sabotič J, Safarik I, Talve S, Tasdemir D, Schneider XT, Thomas OP, Toruńska-Sitarz A, Varese GC and Vasquez MI (2020) A New Network for the Advancement of Marine Biotechnology in Europe and Beyond.
 Front.
 Mar.
 Sci.
 7:278. doi: 10.3389/fmars.2020.00278

 • V. Malūnavičius, G. Druteika, M. Sadauskas, A. Veteikytė, I. MatijošytėE.
 Lastauskiene, A. Gegeckas, R. Gudiukaite.
-Usage of GD-95 and GD-66 lipases as fusion partners leading to improved chemiric enzyme LipGD95-GD66.
+Use of GD-95 and GD-66 lipases as fusion partners, leading to the improved chimeric enzyme LipGD95-GD66.
 Int.
 J. Biol.
 Macromol.
 2018in press, DOI: 10.1016/j.ijbiomac.2018.07.002.

 • M. Šulcienė, B. Kolvenbach, E. Ammann, I. Matijošytė.
 Towards an affordable enzymatic production of biopolyols – Comparing the immobilization of lipases by two optimized techniques.
 Int.
 J. Biol.
 Macromol2018, 116, 1049-1055

 • Melvydas, I. Bruzauskaitė, G. Gedminienė, R. Šiekštelė.
-A Novel Saccharomyces cerevisiae killer strain secreting the X factor related to killer activity and inhibition of S. cerevisiae K1, K2 and K28 killer toxins.
+A Novel Saccharomyces cerevisiae killer strain secreting the X factor related to killer activity and inhibition of S. cerevisiae K1, K2, and K28 killer toxins.
 Indian Journal of Microbiology.
 2016, 56(3): 335-343.

 • Gruškienė, V. Kairys, I. Matijošytė.
 CLEA-based immobilization of methylotropic yeast alcohol oxidase: influence on storage stability and reaction efficiency.
 Org.
 Process Res.
 Dev.2015, 19 (12): 2025-2033.